carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-package-authoring.md

 `kctrl` enables users authoring Apps and Packages using `kapp-controller`'s APIs to test their resources effectively.
 Let us test our `simple-app` package locally.

-This can be done by using the `dev deploy` command, and it does not require `kapp-controller` to be installed on the cluster.
+This can be done by using the `dev` command, and it does not require `kapp-controller` to be installed on the cluster.
 The fetch and template steps are done locally on the host running the command before using `kapp` to deploy the resources on the cluster.